 What often DOES happen when you stop working out is that you simply lose muscle and gain fat.

-Not to mention, people who stop working out also tend to drop whatever good eating habits they may have developed… thus causing them to overeat… thus causing them to gain body fat for the same reason anyone ever gains body fat… they’re eating too many calories.
+Plus, people who stop working out also tend to stop adhering to their diet and whatever good eating habits they may have developed… which commonly leads to overeating… which commonly leads to body fat being gained for the same reason anyone ever gains body fat: they’re eating too many calories.

-It’s still just two completely separate processes giving the incorrect impression that it did.
-Even though it didn’t.
+It’s still two completely separate processes – muscle is lost, fat is gained – giving the incorrect impression that it did.

 How do you prevent this from happening, you ask?

-So, yeah.
-Muscle cannot turn into fat, or vice versa.
-Tell your friends.
+So, no… muscle cannot turn into fat, or vice versa.
+Tell your friends. 🙂